 The workbooks are effective spelling resources that teachers use in the classroom and parents use at home with their child.
 Learning High Frequency spellings is something that every parent can help their child learn.

-Take a look at the Parents’ section on activities and games for more ideas, and the Teachers and Schools sections for learning in the classroom.
+Children learn best when they are using hands-on, kinaesthic methods.
+Take a look at the Teachers, Schools and Parents sections for learning in the classroom and activities and games for fun spelling ideas.
 If you would like to send us your own personal mnemonics you have created, we can put them on the website for others to enjoy and learn from.